30 hours free childcare and us

 • If you are self-employed and earn the equivalent of 16 hours at your minimum wage then you are eligible.

-More information on 30 hours free childcare can be found here.
+More information on suport with childcare costs can be found here.

 How do I apply for my 30 hours free childcare

 If you think you are eligible for 30 hours free childcare then you need to check your eligibility with HMRC.
 It is the same application process as for the Tax free Childcare Accounts, although you do not have to have those as well if it does not suit you financially, so just tick the boxes that you wish to use.
-You can find out more about what is best for your family via the government website www.childcarechoices.co.uk.
+You can find out more about what is best for your family via the government website www.besstartinlife.co.uk.
 Once you have received your 30 hour eligibility code then you need to bring it along to get it verified.
-You cannot access your childcare until we have had the code verified.
+You cannot access your childcare until we have had the code verified by the local authority.
 The process can take 2-3 weeks so do this at least a month before the start of the term.
+These time frames are set by the government and if you do not register for your hours before the start of term then we may not be able to claim those for you for that term.

 30 hours free childcare – our choices for parents

 We have consulted with our parents over which are the most suitable hours for us to provide the free hours and have constructed our Nursery Fees and Sessions around this for each individual nursery.
-We offer a limited number of places on a NIL COST basis and this is all detailed in our Admissions & Waiting List Policy.
+We offer fully funded places where you can choose to opt out of our fully enhanced services, this is all detailed in our Funding Policy, Provision of Food Policy, Consumables & Activities Policy and our Admissions & Waiting List Policy.
 If you are unsure about anything then please just come along and ask